Our people

 A picture of RMBF Trustee Derek Bell.
 He is a white man with short grey hair, wearing a white shirt

-Professor Derek Bell MD FRCP OBE is a physician by background with 40 years’ experience in the NHS, including service design and delivery as well as research and education.
+Professor Bell is a physician by background, with over 40 years’ experience in the NHS; including service design and delivery as well as research and education.
 His remit has included working as an external advisor to Government in England, Scotland and Ireland as well as internationally.

-He has led a number of initiatives including the development of a new medical specialty (Acute Medicine), and the development of a nationally adopted clinical scoring system to assess acutely unwell patients.
+He has also led a number of initiatives, including the development of a new medical specialty (acute medicine) and the development of a nationally adopted clinical scoring system to assess acutely unwell patients.

 Trustee: Aliyah Hussein